ShelpAm/blog/computer-network/_posts/2025-04-28-computer-network-transport-layer.md

   - If a peer receives three duplicate ACKs, fast retransmission and fast recovery start.
 It begins to send those unreceived packets and divide CWND by 2 (without touching ssthresh).

-definition term 1
-definition term 2
-: This is the first line.
-Since the first non-space characters appears in column 3, all other lines have to be indented 2 spaces (or lazy syntax may be used after an indented line).
-This tells kramdown that the lines belong to the definition.
-:       This is the another definition for the same term.
-It uses a
-        different number of spaces for indentation which is okay but should generally be avoided.
-   : The definition marker is indented 3 spaces which is allowed but
-     should also be avoided.

 ### Relationship between TCP and ARQ

 They are NEITHER the same NOR fully inclusive.
 They share some property but never have the